oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/README.md

   # If not specified or empty, domain log file, server logs, server out, and node manager log files
   # will be stored in the default logHome location of /shared/logs/<domainUID>/.
   logHome: /shared/logs/domain1
-  # serverStartPolicy legal values are "NEVER", "ALWAYS", "IF_NEEDED", or "ADMIN_ONLY"
+  # serverStartPolicy legal values are "NEVER", "IF_NEEDED", or "ADMIN_ONLY"
   # This determines which WebLogic Servers the operator will start up when it discovers this Domain
-  # - "ALWAYS" will start up all defined servers
+  # - "NEVER" will not start up any server in the domain
   # - "ADMIN_ONLY" will start up only the administration server (no managed servers will be started)
   # - "IF_NEEDED" will start all non-clustered servers, including the administration server and clustered servers up to the replica count
   serverStartPolicy: "IF_NEEDED"